GuitarML/FunBox/README.md

 - [Pluto](https://github.com/GuitarML/Funbox/blob/main/software/Pluto): A Dual/Stereo looper with variable speed/direction control and real time loop effects.

 There are also a couple [Experiments](https://github.com/GuitarML/Funbox/blob/main/software/Experiments) including a Chorus/Reverb and FFT based filter.

+Download the compiled modules for the Funbox from the [Releases Page](https://github.com/GuitarML/FunBox/releases).

 ### Build the Software
 Head to the [Electro-Smith Wiki](https://github.com/electro-smith/DaisyWiki) to learn how to set up the Daisy environment on your computer.